 But can you do that in all cases and for all types of employees?
 The answer is no. There are specific situations in which you can use comp time.
 They depend on the type of business that you’re running, the employee’s status, and the state in which you’re located.
+Let's take a look at when you can use comp time, and some important considerations you'll need to keep in mind.

 Is Comp Time Legal?